lliendo/Radar/docs/checks-development.rst

         {
             "status": "OK",
-            "details": "Load average is : 1.51 0.45 0.23",
             "data": {
-                "1_min": 1.51,
-                "5_min": 0.45,
-                "15_min": 0.23
+                "uptime": 25092,
+                "name": "uptime"
+            },
+            "details": "0 days 6 hours 58 minutes"
         }
-        }

     As mentioned before, there is no specific format that you have to comply on the data field, is completly up to you how to lay it out.
 You can include as much data as you want and in any desired way.

 Guidelines
 ----------

-    Currently Radar checks are executed sequentially, that is one after the other (this is expected to change on future releases), so some care must be taken when developing them.
+    Currently Radar checks are executed sequentially, that is one after the other (this is expected to change on a future release), so some care must be taken when developing them.
 Here are some tips and advices on how to write good checks :

     * The order of the checks execution is irrelevant.
 That means that check Y must not depend on previous execution of check X.

     * Checks should check one and only one resource.
 If you're checking the load average, then just check that and not other things like free memory or disk usage.
 For those write 2 other checks.

     * Checks should run as fast as possible or fail quickly.
 As checks run sequentially if one check lasts 10 seconds to complete, then subsecuent